 With so much at stake, it is time to stop sitting on the sidelines.
 If we are going to succeed, Conservative lawmakers NEED to hear our Voices.

-We cannot let the naysayers turn back the clock on Voting Rights or the next generation.
+We cannot turn back the clock on Voting Rights or the next generation.

 Thank You for Taking Action